ItsShriks/RnD/Essentials/TimeSheet.md

 # 04.12.24, 12:28
 I don;t know if i am getting the proper classes !

-1. I don;t what is the platform to get data annotated ?
+1. I don't know what is the platform to get data annotated ?
-2. IS it right to annoatate the data ?
+2. Is it right to annoatate the data ?
 3. Make Visualisation of the data
-4.

 1. Entire ply as a input
 2. Get the models of one tree trunk and try it with \

-Check Kugus for the visualising data
+Check QGIS for the visualising data

 DBSScan adds a parameter in the class